Business tips for aspiring livestock farmers

 Both Brock and Waalderbos say every livestock farmer will encounter unexpected setbacks.
 Aspiring livestock farmers need to work to their own strengths and understand there will be a learning curve – whether or not one has experience working with animals.

-Successfully bringing livestock into the farm operation requires knowledge research, setting achievable goals, establishing good herd health from the onset and embracing the learning curve, say two Canadian farmers.
+Successfully bringing livestock into the farm operation requires knowledge research, setting achievable goals, establishing good herd health from the onset and embracing the learning curve.

 Article by: Matt McIntosh